 It may not always be easy or comfortable or convenient, but doing Bible study with others is always worth it.

 We love these honest words from Mary Carver, and we feel her.
 Are you looking for a Bible Study but don’t want the extra work of organizing or planning it?
 Don’t feel like digging through piles of studies looking for one that’s relevant yet hopeful, deep yet relatable?
 No group to gather with in your community?

 We can help.

 Join us weekly for Bible Study Mondays as we go through Courageous Kindness as an online community!
 Yep, we’re hosting an online study, and you’re invited.
-Each week we share the reading assignment, teaching video, reflection questions and more.
-Find all the posts and conversation videos here, and feel free to go through at your own pace.
+Each week we share the reading assignment, teaching video, reflection questions, and more.
+Find all the posts and conversation videos here, and feel free to go through them at your own pace.

 Then, listen in as five (in)courage writers go through Courageous Kindness weekly on our podcast!
 In each episode this season, Anna and Joy bring their own stories to the table, Becky reads an excerpt from the study, and Becky, Grace, and Lucretia sit around a table and offer their teaching and experiences.
 It’s a rich, deep, and fun way to spend a few minutes every week!
 Subscribe wherever you stream podcasts so you don’t miss a single episode.

 The weeks line up so you can read the Bible Study Monday post first and get your own reading going, then add to it when new podcast episodes drop on Thursdays.